tushal182/TSF-task-1/README.md

-# TSF-task-1
+# basic_banking_system
-basic_banking_system is project under internship offered by GRIP of The Sparks Foundation(TSF).In this project using HTML,CSS , JavaScript.
+#basic_banking_system Done this project under internship offered by GRIP of The Sparks Foundation(TSF).In this project using HTML,CSS , JavaScript.
 We can transfer money and can view the transaction history for the same.